 No. of Seasons: 8 || No. of Episodes: 73

 I’ve written before how selective I am with television shows.
-Most shows, be they the serialized, episodic classics of decades past (e.g. Star Trek [1966-1969]) or the long-format narratives that dominant modern pop culture, are considerable time investments, so much so that I remain skeptical of all but the most critically acclaimed, universally beloved franchises.
+Most shows, be they the serialized, episodic classics of decades past (e.g. Star Trek [1966-1969]) or the long-format narratives that dominant modern pop culture, are considerable time investments.
 Television shows, unlike feature-length films, are marathons rather than sprints, requiring endurance, patience, and a contractual obligation on the part of viewers to evaluate them in totality, with the benefit of hindsight.
 To fail to appreciate an ambitious 50-70 hour cinematic narrative as a reaction to, say, an underwhelming (e.g. The X-Files [1993-2002, 2016, 2018], The Wire [2002-2008]) or disastrous (e.g. Penny Dreadful [2014-2016], LOST [2004-2010]) conclusion is to waste not the artists’ time, but one’s own.

 The sprawling ensemble cast, diverse characters, ambitious storytelling, and heightened medieval realism of Game of Thrones’ (GoT) world is now the fodder of mainstream pop culture.
 To say the show’s brutal, violent aesthetic and complex, subversive narrative could only have existed on television, specifically on HBO and specifically during this time period, is a safe bet.
 Its narrative is too massive, broad, complicated, and at times, bloated to be told outside of a long-format TV series, its source-material too graphic and controversial for any theatrical release, limited or mainstream, and its growing budget too insurmountable for any company but the Home Box Office to tackle in the late 2000s-early 2010s.
 Not even Netflix had the muscle to risk a project like this in 2008.